PopulateTools/decidim-module-processes_admin_stats/README.md

 A Decidim module to include statistics of participatory processes in their admin panel.

 ## Usage
-After [installing](#installation) this module a new item in the admin menu of each participatory process is created which links to a table with stats of the process
+After [installing](#installation) this module a new item in the admin menu of each participatory process is created.
+This item links to a table with stats of the process:

 #### Decidim 0.26